 When to Experience the Midnight Sun

 Have you ever wanted a day that never ends?
 In Finland, you can experience just that!
-Head north of the Arctic Circle between late May and July; the sun barely sets.
+Head north of the Arctic Circle between late May and July during your senior tour of Finland.
+The sun barely sets throughout that period.
 The never-ending daylight gives you plenty of time to enjoy outdoor activities, no rush.

 From relaxed garden walks to late-night golfing, the midnight sun makes every day feel like the longest day of the year.